 Rhythmic Inspiration & Source Separation

-An interview with drummer and all-round music professional Tiki Horea
+An interview with drummer and music pro Tiki Horea

 Starting off as a drummer and continuing as an engineer, Tiki Horea fell in love with mixing and mastering other artists’ music and has been involved in the industry for his entire professional career.